How do you know what sales copy will look like when it’s published?

-Does the flow of point make logical sense?
+Does the flow of points make logical sense?
 For instance, you wouldn’t introduce the pricing of a product before explaining its features.

 The tone of voice, personality, and style should be consistent and match the brand.

-Check out my full proofreading checklist here to give sales copy a thorough audit.
+Check out my full proofreading checklist here to give the sales copy a thorough audit.